khaitmb/khaitmb/README.md

 ### About Me
 - Aspiring Bioinformatic Data Analyst
-- New Graduate with a Bachelor's in Biochemistry and a minor in Informatics
+- New Graduate with a Bachelor's in Biochemistry and a concentration in Informatics
-- Professionally Certified Data Analyst
+- Professionally Certified Data Analyst (Google, IBM)

 ### Skills
 - Tools: SQL, R, Python, Tableau, Microsoft Excel, Unix, Git